 A great way to build comradery and trust amongst teams is to alternate the time of these meetings.
 Share the burden and inconvenience to demonstrate every team and team member matters.
 Instead of always scheduling your meeting during the U.S. workday, alternate and schedule some of your meetings for a time that is most convenient for team members in other countries or time zones.

 Remote work is liberating.
 It gives team members the ability to work from anywhere they want.
-But this means work-related conversations don’t just happen in corridors or elevators.
+But this means work-related conversations and relationships don't just happen in corridors or elevators by chance.
 Updates, even brief ones, require a bit more thought and planning.

 Regularly sharing updates on tasks and projects helps build alignment and improve collaboration across teams.